 - Now spread the whipped cream all over the surface of the om ali, and turn on the broiler of the oven.

-- Place the baking dish and bake for about 5 minutes or so, until the top is golden brown.
+- Place the cast iron skillet in the oven and broil for 2-3 minutes or so, until the top is golden brown.

-- Remove from oven and top with your choice of nuts.
+- Remove from oven and top with slivered pistachios or your favorite nuts and raisins.

 - Let rest for a few minutes, and then serve.
 Om Ali tastes best when warm, but its good to eat cold as well.